 This note presents information about the Group's exposure to each of the above risks, the Group's objectives, policies and processes for measuring and managing risk, and the Group's management of capital.
+The information presented in this note should be read in conjunction with the commentary in the Directors' Report under "Principal risks and uncertainties".

-27 Financial instruments - Fair values and risk management (continued)
+28 Financial instruments - Fair values and risk management (continued)

-27.3 Risk management framework
+28.3 Risk management framework